-Tylik Elam, a junior at Halifax County High School and vice-president of the Halifax County High School Future Farmers of America (FFA) chapter, recently participated in the Virginia Institute on Cooperative Education (VICE) conference held at Graves Mountain Lodge in Syria, Virginia.
-“It was a great opportunity and it has already paid off substantially,” says Elam when speaking about the VICE conference.
-The event, sponsored by the Virginia Cooperative Council, is held every spring with the main goal of educating students about the unique business model that a cooperative utilizes.
-This year it hosted 53 Virginia high school students.
+Alivia Martin of Ebony and Emory Conner of Nathalie recently attended the Virginia Institute on Cooperative Education youth leadership conference held at Graves’ Mountain Lodge in Syria, Va.
+The event, sponsored by the Virginia Cooperative Council, is held every spring with the mission of educating students about the unique business model that a cooperative utilizes.

 Martin and Conner, who were sponsored by Mecklenburg Electric Cooperative, joined 30 students from across the Commonwealth of Virginia representing more than 25 cooperatives.

 Dustin Francis, MEC member and community relations coordinator, served as a group leader and chaperone during the trip.
 “Mecklenburg Electric is committed to investing in the youth across our service territory, with both time and resources,” he says.
 “VICE is an amazing opportunity for the young people to expand their leadership capabilities and build their financial and teamwork skills.
 Our cooperative is proud to provide this opportunity.”

 During the conference, students participated in breakout sessions and workshops highlighting five cooperative models: electric, financial, purchasing, marketing and consumer food.
 Students were then placed into teams to compete in a computerized, interactive business simulation, “Who’s Minding the Store?,” making operational and financial decisions necessary to keep the business running in an efficient manner.

 The conference helps students enhance their teamwork, leadership and communication skills, with top performers having the opportunity to receive up to $2,000 in educational scholarships.